iantmn/iantmn.github.io/_tabs/CV.md

 Notive - Zwijndrecht<br>
 2024 - 2025<br>
 *Notive specializes in tailor-made software for industries such as FinTech and Smart Manufacturing.*

+During my time at Notive, I worked as a software engineer focusing on backend development.
+I created software solutions to companies in Fintech, warehousing, industry and more.
+My responsibilities included:
 - Developing backend solutions for various clients
 - Using modern programming languages and techniques
 - Providing technical support and troubleshooting

-### Software engineer & Project manager
+### IT Specialist, Software engineer & Project manager
 NetW - Stellendam<br>
 2016 - 2024<br>
 *NetW is an IT company specializing in managing complex IT infrastructures for medium-sized businesses.
 It provides end-to-end IT solutions, ensuring seamless operations and top-tier service.*

+Over a span of 8 years I held various roles within the company, including IT specialist, software engineer, and project manager.
+My responsibilities included:
 - Developing and maintaining in-house and client software solutions
 - Managing networks, servers, and IT infrastructure
 - Providing customer support